• Skip to primary navigation

 • ×

-Icing Coupler - What Is It and How to Use It
+Icing Coupler (What Is It and How to Use It)

-Published: Aug 16, 2020 · Modified: Aug 4, 2022 by Priya Maha
+Published: Aug 16, 2020 · Modified: Mar 5, 2024 by Priya Maha

-A white icing coupler
+A white icing coupler.

-It's made of plastic and has 2 components.
-One long cylinder-shaped piece and another one that looks like a nut.
-These are mostly made in plastic and come in many different colors.
 The ones I use are Wilton couplers and the size can fit all Wilton standard piping tips.
 By standard, I mean the normal-sized piping tips and not the larger ones like tip number 2D.

 There are off course larger couplers for the larger piping tips.
 But I find that the larger tips don't really need couplers.
 They are good to use without a coupler.

 Using a coupler is so easy that it is often assumed one would know how to use it without any demo.
 And that was what I thought too all this while until someone asked me what a coupler is and how to use it.
-So I decided to do this small write up on icing couplers.

-What is a Coupler Used For?
+What is it Used For?

-Icing couplers are basically used for all kinds of piped decorations that use piping tips.
-They are used primarily to secure the fit of piping tips to piping bags so that the icing does not leak out when squeezed for piping.
-It also makes changing piping tips easy as the tip is held by the coupler outside the piping bag.
+Icing couplers are used primarily to secure the fit of piping tips to piping bags so that the icing does not leak out when squeezed for piping.

 Check out my full video on how to use an icing coupler: